yogev-namir/Linkedin-Career-Advancement-Tool-CAT/README.md

 ## Usage

 This project is designed to work with linkedin profiles dataset that is not publicly available.
 We provided a snippet to this dataset in the "Other Resources" section below.
+Remember to replace all the file paths in the notebook to your local file paths.

 ### Running the Project 🏃